jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 ## 10. Build and distribute Conda package utilizing the new version

-1. We're done....with Github and Pypi that is!
+1. We're done....with Github and PyPI that is!
 Oh, you thought that was all?
 Nope.
-Now that our new version has been released on Pypi, we need to **use the new Pypi package to rebuild a new Conda package for the new version too**.
+Now that our new version has been released on PyPI, we need to **use the new PyPI package to rebuild a new Conda package for the new version too**.
 Do not fret however!
 This part may seem intimidating, but you don't need to do that many steps.
     - Originally, we released two Conda packages: `hnn-core-all` (all dependencies, including MPI) and `hnn-core` (only the API).
 However, in the interest of not confusing users, we dropped the `hnn-core` Conda package, so now there is only a single one you need to build: `hnn-core-all`.
 2. Elsewhere on your hard drive, clone our repo here <https://github.com/jonescompneurolab/hnn-core-conda-packaging>.
-We will NOT be using your local copy of `hnn-core`'s source code for this, but instead be using the Pypi package directly.
+We will NOT be using your local copy of `hnn-core`'s source code for this, but instead be using the PyPI package directly.
 3. Read through the that repo's ["How to use this repo to build and upload the packages" section](https://github.com/jonescompneurolab/hnn-core-conda-packaging?tab=readme-ov-file#how-to-use-this-repo-to-build-and-upload-the-packages).
 You do *not* need to read the entire README.
 4. Follow the instructions until you are told to run `00-install-build-deps.sh` to install the conda building dependencies.
 Execute that script.
 5. `cd` into `hnn-core-all/recipe`.
 6. Open the file `meta.yaml` (aka `hnn-core-all/recipe/meta.yaml`).
 You need to do the following:
-     1. Increment the `version` variable at the top to the latest version on Pypi.
+     1. Increment the `version` variable at the top to the latest version on PyPI.
      2. Go to <https://pypi.org/project/hnn-core/#files>, and click on `view details`.
      3. Copy the SHA256 Hash digest.
      4. Paste it into the value for `sha256` inside `meta.yaml`.